Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

     Application](../../../native/tutorials/process/app-dev-process.md#build).

 > **Note**
 > Tizen has limited a multi-project application combination policy for device usability.
-If you do not follow the policy, the submission of your application to the Tizen Store can be rejected.
+If you do not follow the policy, the submission of your application to Tizen Store can be rejected.

 The following table shows the possible combinations for a hybrid multi-project. **M** means that multiple applications can be packaged as sub applications.